Learn More: ArriveCAN

 So if you’re tempted to book a vacation to Canada, iVisa.com can assist you with the essential documentation that will be required to facilitate a smooth entry on your arrival.
 You will need to present the ArriveCAN Health Declaration when you land at the airport, so make sure you avoid problems by applying in advance. iVisa.com will process your arrival card for the bargain price of 20 USD.
 All you have to do is complete the simplified form on the iVisa.com website.
 You won’t have to sort through a long list of questions because our expert team of professionals has remastered the Canada ArriveCAN Health Declaration application process and replaced it with an even better way to get the paperwork you need to travel to Canada.

 Once you’ve entered the basic information that we require, it’s the ideal moment to check everything over for typing errors.
 The details you provide should always match what is shown on your passport and we also recommend that you review the email address provided as we will send your ArriveCAN Health Declaration to you by email so that you can either print it out or keep an electronic copy on your smartphone.
 If you’re certain that everything was entered correctly, you simply need to pay the processing fee.
-You can use a Paypal account if you prefer, or we also accept debit and credit cards.
+We accept debit and credit cards.
 By paying the iVisa.com service charge, your Canada ArriveCAN document will be revised by travel document experts before being submitted to the relevant Canadian authorities.
 Keep a close eye on your email inbox as we will reach out to you if we have any questions about your application or if we identify any discrepancies in the information given to us.
 If there’s no issues, just wait for the notification that your Canada ArriveCAN Health Declaration has arrived in your inbox.

 Where can I read more?